 The tests will also usually include looking in your child’s ears and testing the movement of the eardrum and the middle ear.

-The audiologist will use the test results and observations of your child’s hearing and communication to work out what hearing problems your child has.
+The audiologist will use the test results and observations of your child’s hearing and communication to work out what, if any, hearing problems your child has.

-The audiologist might refer your child to other allied health practitioners like speech pathologists or psychologists.
-And if your child needs further medical tests and treatment, the audiologist can refer him to a medical specialist like an ear, nose and throat (ENT) surgeon.
+The audiologist might recommend that your child sees other allied health professionals like speech pathologists or psychologists.
+And if your child needs further medical tests and treatment, the audiologist might recommend that your child sees a medical specialist like an ear, nose and throat (ENT) specialist.

 Before going to an audiologist

-Before seeing the audiologist, it’s a good idea to find out about the following things:
+Before seeing the audiologist, it’s a good idea to find out about things like the following:

-- Why you’re going to the audiologist: talk with your GP or child and family health nurse about why your child needs to see an audiologist.
+- Why you’re going: talk with your GP or child and family health nurse about why your child needs to see an audiologist.

 - Costs: how much will the appointment with the audiologist cost?
-It might be expensive, so you could check whether you can get money back from Medicare or private health insurance or whether you can get some other kind of financial help.
+You could check whether you can get money back from Medicare or private health insurance.
+You can also ask your GP if your child is eligible for other financial help.

 - Qualifications: is the audiologist registered with Audiology Australia?
 Registration isn’t compulsory, but registered audiologists are qualified and up to date with professional development and practice.